 In its Environmental Effects Statement for the CityLink project in the early 1990s, VicRoads invented a ‘public transport alternative’ designed to cast the new road in a favourable light.
 It claimed this alternative would require capital expenditure of $3.5 to $4.5 billion, three times as much as CityLink itself.

-Most of the cost was for two items, a north-south rail link in the mid-Eastern suburbs (which is not needed because few people travel in this corridor, and the Burke and Glenferrie Road trams could be upgraded to provide the necessary links) and additional platforms at inner city stations like Richmond.
+Most of the cost was for two items, a north-south rail link in the mid-Eastern suburbs (which is not needed because few people travel long distances in this corridor, and the Burke and Glenferrie Road trams could be upgraded to provide the necessary links) and additional platforms at inner city stations like Richmond.
 Given that Richmond station was expanded from 6 platforms to 10 in the late 1950s, and patronage in the 1950s was almost twice as high as in the 1990s when VicRoads produced its EES, it should have been clear that no additional platforms were needed.

 Whenever something’s costed it seems to be extravagantly costed so it always looks overpriced, but when the thing is built it’s the cheapest that works.
 There is this mentality I have found that they could do it better for less, but they don’t.
 It’s very, very frustrating.
 I don’t know what it is, this kind of apologist attitude.
 The road guys have things well-costed and ready to go and they lobby for them, but for rail they seem to dodder along a bit.